-- Student desks will be designated for each person, and desks will be spread out to maximize - Windows will be opened for proper ventilation. - Classroom rugs, group tables, and superfluous furniture will be removed and individual desks installed. - Students have their own designated desk with their own supplies, water bottle, cleaning materials, and hand sanitizer. - Teachers will utilize outdoor space as much as possible.
+- Student desks will be designated for each person and desks will be spread out to maximize space. - Windows will be opened for proper ventilation. - Classroom rugs, group tables, and superfluous furniture will be removed and individual desks installed with sneeze guards. - Students have their own designated desk with their own supplies, water bottle, cleaning materials, and hand sanitizer. - Classrooms with tables have plexiglass dividers - Teachers will utilize outdoor space as much as possible.